 TunnelHQ vs Healthchecks.io

 Healthchecks.io and TunnelHQ use opposite monitoring models.
-Healthchecks.io is heartbeat-based — your service pings their endpoint on schedule, and if the ping is late, you get alerted.
-TunnelHQ is probe-based — it actively reaches out to your VPN servers, performs the protocol handshake, and alerts on the result.
+Healthchecks.io is heartbeat-based.
+Your service pings their endpoint on schedule, and if the ping is late, you get alerted.
+TunnelHQ is probe-based.
+It actively reaches out to your VPN servers, performs the protocol handshake, and alerts on the result.
 Both are valid; they catch different failure modes.

 TL;DR